akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

             - { name: pim_enrich.provider.field }
 ```

-Then, register in the form extensions, that the `acme-range-field` have to load the `acme/range-field` extension defined above.
+Then, register in the form extensions, that the `acme-range-field` has to load the `acme/range-field` extension defined above.
 ```
 # src/Acme/RangeBundle/Resources/config/form_extensions.yml
 attribute_fields: